 Musings on embracing a nomadic life, later in life…

 The silence is broken by the chiming of church bells carried on a gust of wind from a nearby village.
 I am ambling down my French country road.
 I am alone.
+In my nomadic life.
 I break into a grin.
 I feel as though I am home.

 When asked where I live these days, I respond, “I am a nomad.”
 I light up.
 There is a genuine glow that emanates from my face, in fact even my body language changes when I utter those four little words.

-It is right there, in those moments, that I reassuringly know that this nomadic life is the right path.
+It is right there, in those moments, that I reassuringly know that this nomadic life is the right path for me.

 Nomad.
 It’s defined in the Oxford Dictionary as, “a person who does not stay long in the same place; a wanderer.”
 Check.
 In the past seventeen months, four months is the longest I have stayed anywhere.
 Check.
 A nomadic life.